Overview

 - 4 GB RAM: Windows 11 alone uses 3-4 GB.
 There’s nothing left for your apps.

 - eMMC storage: It’s flash storage like an SD card, not a real SSD.
 Extremely slow.
+I timed boot on an eMMC laptop at over a minute.

 - Intel Celeron/Pentium: These are low-power chips that struggle with anything beyond a single Chrome tab.

 - HD (1366x768) displays: Low resolution makes text blurry and gives you no screen real estate.
+I can’t believe these still ship in 2026.

 - Heavy laptops: Some budget 15” laptops weigh 5+ lbs.
 Unless you’re leaving it on a desk, that’s a dealbreaker for daily carry.